Business Legal Services

 Custom business agreements drafted under New York law to define relationships, allocate risk, and support enforceability.

-Engagements are structured based on the type of relationship and the legal terms required.
+Services are structured based on the relationship being documented and the business terms that need to be defined.
 If you’re not sure which agreement fits, the intake will confirm the appropriate structure before drafting begins.

 BUSINESS AGREEMENTS